 - Equipment to aid the hard of hearing and low vision aids

 - Medical appliances designed solely for the relief of a severe abnormality or severe injury

 - Goods that have been designed solely for disabled people

-You are also able to hire or lease eligible goods VAT free if you are disabled and installation, service and repair of the above items would also qualify for VAT relief.
+You are also able to hire or lease eligible goods at zero-rate VAT.
+If you are disabled, any installation, service and repair of the above items would also qualify for zero-rate VAT.